RayWang0328/Colby-Trash-App/README.md

 In the deployment menu, select one of the GPUs as your machine type.
 Have Image be `rayw03/trash-app` and port be `8000`.
 Click `Deploy` and you're done!

-If you want to shut it down, changed Enabled from `True` to `False`.
+If you want to shut it down, change Enabled from `True` to `False`.

 ## Demo